eoftedal/2019/README.md

 Only Bio can be multi-line though.

+## Program

+The problam is built up using the list in `_data/program.yaml` for non-talks and the talks themselves.
+It uses a `title` and `scheduled`, which is the scheduled time.

 ## Sponsors

 To add sponsors, update the `sponsors` object in "_config.yaml".
 Add the information under the correct tier, and the logo in assets/images/sponsors.